Module 3.1: What is Observability?

 Section titled “Key Takeaways”OBSERVABILITY ESSENTIALS CHECKLIST═══════════════════════════════════════════════════════════════════════════════

-Section titled “Hands-On Exercise”Task: Evaluate the observability of a system you work with.
+Section titled “Hands-On Exercise”Task: Rigorously evaluate the genuine observability maturity of a software system you actively operate or contribute to.

 | Capability | Score (0-3) | Notes |